jamiepoli/JamvieCTF/content/about.md

 ## Hello!

  I’m Jamvie, a member of the [Maple Bacon](https://ubcctf.github.io/) CTF team and university student based in Canada.
-As it stands, I currently focus on web-based exploits and networking related challenges.
+I currently focus on web-based exploits and networking related challenges.
 Outside of cyber security competitions I utilize my skills in computer science, mathematics, and art to craft beautiful and informative projects that bring tech to a wider audience.

 ----